-Following, for select interactives, are main ideas and supplemental ideas to help students and groups get the most out of the visit.
+Below are main ideas and supplemental ideas for selected interactives to help students and groups get the most out of the visit.

 For a detailed explanation of the exhibit, by interactive, please refer to "EDUCATORS' REFERENCE GUIDE FOR THE MATHALIVE!
 EXHIBITION," which outlines: